 I don’t consider myself a “the Hobbit” or “Lord of the Rings” fan, but I do enjoy re-watching both trilogies, especially on Christmas.
 I just like the combination of a fairytale feeling and a picturesque set.

-While working on the movies Peter Jackson transformed New Zealand into a huge filming stage, so no wonder that traveling around the country very often I thought "Hmm, this looks familiar" - in this part of the World Middle Earth is always nearby.
+While working on the movies Peter Jackson transformed New Zealand into a huge filming stage.
+Therefore don’t be surprised when traveling around New Zeland you’d think “Hmm, this looks familiar”.
+In this part of the World Middle Earth is always nearby.

 But after the movies were shot and actors went back home all the sets were removed due to copyright reasons.
 Only one remained and opened it’s doors to the public in 2002 – the Hobbiton™ Movie Set.
 And more than that – you’ll be lucky to see it in the same fantastic detail seen in the movies.